erickrodrigs/landing-page/README.md

   - `pages/`: it contains the components that represent a page in the app (in our case, we have only one page).
   - `services/`: it contains the logic of the app, such as fetching and parsing available jobs that will be rendered.

-Each component in the app has its own `index.jsx` and `style.css` files.
+Each component in the app has its own `index.jsx` and `styles.module.css` files.
 Some components also have a `hook.js` file, which is intended to separate the component's HTML structure from its logic.